EMDR and Autism, ADHD, and Trauma: Using EMDR Therapy in Ways That Support Neurodivergent Processing

 Neurodivergent people often experience heightened sensory sensitivity.
 For some, the EMDR environment, which can include bright lights, beeping sounds, or buzzing tappers among other tools, can be overstimulating or dysregulating.

 When sensory input overwhelms the nervous system, it can be nearly impossible to stay grounded enough for trauma processing.
+This is one reason many clients wonder can EMDR be done virtually in a sensory-safer environment; for many neurodivergent people, the answer is yes; with excellent results.

 Adaptations: